-Laryngeal cancer is when cancer starts in the voice box (larynx).
+Laryngeal cancer is cancer that starts in the voice box (larynx).
 It is a rare type of head and neck cancer.

 The larynx, which includes your vocal cords, is another name for the voice box.
 It’s a tube about 2 inches (5cm) long in adults.
-It sits above the windpipe (trachea) in the neck and in front of the food pipe.
-The food pipe in the upper part of the neck is called the pharynx.
+It sits above the windpipe (trachea) in the neck and in front of the food pipe (oesophagus).

 - prevents food from entering your windpipe during swallowing

 - allows the air you breathe to pass in and out of the lungs

 - produces sound for speaking

 The larynx is the place in your body where the breathing and digestive systems separate.
 When you breathe in, air travels through your nose and/or mouth, larynx, windpipe (trachea), and then into your lungs.

 When you swallow, your vocal cords close and a part of the larynx called the epiglottis closes tightly over your airway.
-This flap of cartilage stops food and saliva going into your lungs when you swallow.
-Swallowing allows the food into the lower part of your food pipe (oesophagus) and into your stomach.
+This flap of cartilage stops food and saliva from going into your lungs when you swallow.
+Swallowing allows the food into the food pipe (oesophagus) and into your stomach.

 Parts of the larynx

 The larynx is made of several pieces of a smooth, shiny tissue called cartilage.
-The cartilage is surrounded by fibrous tissue.
+The cartilage is surrounded by fibrous tissue (ligaments).
 The largest cartilage of the larynx is the thyroid cartilage, which forms the Adam’s apple.
 This is the lump in the front of your neck.
 This is often much easier to see in men than women.
-The proper name for this is the thyroid cartilage.
+The proper name for this is thyroid cartilage.

 There are 3 main parts to the larynx.
 These parts are the: